Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Introduction

 A {\em stable set} in a graph $G$ is a set of pairwise non-adjacent vertices of $G$.
 The {\em independence number} $\alpha(G)$ of $G$ is the size of a maximum stable set in $G$.
 The {\em independence number} of a tree decomposition $(T, \varphi)$ of $G$ is $\max_{t \in V(T)} \alpha(G[\varphi(t)])$.
 The {\em tree independence number} of $G$, denoted $\ta(G)$, is the minimum independence number of a tree decomposition of $G$.

-The tree independence number was defined and studied by Dallard, Milani\v{c} and \v{S}torgel in \cite{dms2}, in the context of studying the complexity of the Maximum Weight Independent Set (MWIS) problem on graph classes whose tree width is large only due to the presence of a large clique.
+The tree independence number was defined and studied by Dallard, Milani\v{c} and \v{S}torgel in \cite{dms2}, in the context of studying the complexity of the Maximum Weight Independent Set (MWIS) problem on graph classes whose treewidth is large only due to the presence of a large clique.
 It is shown in \cite{dms2} that if a graph is given together with a tree decomposition with bounded independence number, then the MWIS problem can be solved in polynomial time.
 In \cite{dfgkm}, it is then shown how to compute such tree decompositions efficiently in graphs of bounded $\ta$, yielding an efficient algorithm for the MWIS problem for graphs of bounded $\ta$.

-In \cite{dms1} a graph class $\mathcal{G}$ is called {\em $(tw,\omega )$-bounded} if there exists a function $f: \mathbb{N}\longrightarrow \mathbb{N}$ such that for every graph $G\in \mathcal{G}$, and for every induced subgraph $H$ of $G$, $\tw (H)\leq f(\omega(H))$ (where $\omega(G)$ is the size of a largest clique in $G$).
+In \cite{dms1}, a graph class $\mathcal{G}$ is called {\em $(\tw,\omega )$-bounded} if there exists a function $f: \mathbb{N}\to \mathbb{N}$ such that for every graph $G\in \mathcal{G}$, and for every induced subgraph $H$ of $G$, $\tw (H)\leq f(\omega(H))$ (where $\omega(G)$ is the size of a largest clique in $G$).
 Such a function $f$ is called a {\em $(\tw,\omega)$-bounding function} for the class $\mathcal{G}$.
-By Ramsey's theorem, graph classes of bounded tree independence number are $(tw,\omega )$-bounded.
-Furthermore, all of the following graph classes have bounded tree independence number: graph classes of bounded treewidth, intersection graphs of connected subgraphs of graphs with treewidth at most $t$, for any fixed positive integer $t$ (these contain for example chordal graphs and circular arc graphs), and graph classes whose all minimal separators are of bounded size.
+By Ramsey's theorem, graph classes of bounded tree independence number are $(\tw,\omega )$-bounded.
+Furthermore, all of the following graph classes have bounded tree independence number: graph classes of bounded treewidth, intersection graphs of connected subgraphs of graphs with treewidth at most $t$, for any fixed positive integer $t$ (these contain for example chordal graphs and circular arc graphs), and graph classes in which the size of a minimal separator is bounded.
 More examples and further discussion of these parameters is given in \cite{dms1, dms2, dms3}.
 The question remains whether the $(\tw,\omega )$-bounded property has algorithmic implications for the MWIS problem.
 This question would be settled if the following conjecture from \cite{dms2} holds true:

 \begin{conjecture}[\cite{dms2}] A class $\mathcal C$ of graphs is $(\tw, \omega)$-bounded if and only if it has bounded $\ta$. \end{conjecture}